Olbrien/unity-hardest_game_3d/README.md

 Effects made using the software Reaper and my guitar.
 It also has 3 different types of controllers, from "pressing" to "joystick".

+You can download the game from the [Google Play Store](https://play.google.com/store/apps/details?id=com.Olbrieno.HardestGame3D).

 Can you beat the game?